Purpose & Scope

 Discrimination occurs when a person is treated less favourably than someone in the same circumstances because of a certain personal characteristic.
 These include, but are not limited to, the person’s disability, race, age, sex, sexual orientation and religion.
 Discrimination can be classified as either direct discrimination or indirect discrimination, and both are illegal.

-Indirect discrimination occurs when a person is expected to meet an unreasonable requirement, condition or practice that they cannot meet due to a certain personal characteristic.
+Indirect discrimination occurs when a person is expected to meet an unreasonable requirement, condition or practise that they cannot meet due to a certain personal characteristic.

 (See, for example, Disability Discrimination Act 1992 (Cth), sections 5-6)